wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/load_imbalance.md

 **[A.2.p2.3]** Assume you have 20 tasks to execute on a multi-core computer, where each task runs in 1 second on a core.
 By what factor is the overall execution time reduced when going from 4 to 8 cores?
+Show your work and reasoning.
 You can double-check your answer in simulation.
 <div class="ui accordion fluid">
   <div class="title">